ramneravi/staffing-test/readme.md

 - Run  ``` php artisan serve ``` .
 Now server will listen to port 8000 if you want different port like 8080 you have to mention it in the command like below  ``` php artisan serve  --port=8080```
 - Open the browser and check the following url http://localhost:8000/rota-slot-staff
-- Datatables are used in the view you can sort the data by column values.
+- Datatables are used in the view you can sort the data by column headers.

 ## PHPUnit setup guide